 A stream is a sequence of asynchronous events.
 It is used for operations that produce multiple results over time.

 The async and await keywords can be used to perform an asynchronous function in a more structured and readable manner.
-The async keyword is used for defining an asynchronous function, and the await keyword is used for waiting for a future to complete.
+The async keyword defines an asynchronous function; the await keyword waits for a future to complete.

 These concepts allow you to Dart applications that can handle complex asynchronous applications.